w3f/polkadot-wiki/docs/general/glossary.md

 ## Subscan

-A block explorer and analytics platform for Polkadot, Kusama, and related networks.
+A block explorer and analytics platform for Polkadot, Kusama, and Substrate-based chains.

 ## Substrate